-Part catalog is a fundamental element of OpenBOM data model allows to create Parts and use them in different BOMs.
+A part catalog is a fundamental element of the OpenBOM data model that allows to create Parts and use them in different BOMs.
 Part can anything in OpenBOM: 1/ standard part; 2/ engineering parts; 3/ assembly; etc.

 You can create Part Catalogs by 1/ Importing Part Catalog in Excel; 2/ Creating Part Catalog manually.

 To create Part Catalog manually, use Create New Part Catalog command:

 Then enter Part Catalog name (must be unique in your account) and setup Part Catalog Part Number settings (optional).

 A new part catalog is created with the following basic properties:

 - Quantity on Hand (keep it if you plan to use Order BOMs)

 - Manufacturer name